christopherkenny/geomander/cran-comments.md

 ## Additional notes

 * This includes updating the maintainer email to ctkenny@proton.me.
 Please see the email from christopherkenny@fas.harvard.edu on 2025-08-29 for confirmation.
+* This update fixes a note on CRAN about not specifying a sufficient R version and the package now requires R (>= 4.1.0).